-King Willem-Alexander and Queen Maxima departed from Noordeinde Palace in the Class Carriage, because the usual Gold Carriage was being repaired.
+King Willem-Alexander and Queen Maxima departed from Noordeinde Palace in the Class Carriage, instead of the usual Gold Carriage which is being repaired.
 They arrived at the Hall of Knights in The Hague, where the King delivered his Annual Budget Speech to the Parliament.
-Afterwards, the King and Queen returned to Noordeinde Palace, where they posed on the balcony with Prince Constantijn and Princess Laurentien.
+Afterwards, the King and Queen returned to Noordeinde Palace, where they waved from the balcony with Prince Constantijn and Princess Laurentien.

-King Willem-Alexander wore morning dress.
+King Willem-Alexander wore morning dress with the pin of the Military William Order.
 Queen Maxima wore a midnight blue blouse with a blue and gold skirt by Claes Iversen and a gold Fabienne Delvigne hat.
-She also wore sapphire and diamond earrings and Queen Wilhelmina’s sapphire stomacher brooch from the House of Orange jewel foundation.
+She also wore sapphire and diamond earrings, Queen Wilhelmina’s sapphire stomacher brooch from the House of Orange jewel foundation, and the sash and star of the Order of the Netherlands Lion.

-Princess Laurentien wore a chain-mail inspired dress by Hardies Hague and Talbot Runhof with a layered fascinator.
-She also wore Queen Maxima’s diamond chandelier earrings with a diamond dragonfly brooch.
-Prince Constantijn wore morning dress.
+Prince Constantijn wore morning dress with the pin of the Order of the Netherlands Lion.
+Princess Laurentien wore a chain-mail inspired dress by Hardies Hague and Talbot Runhof with a layered fascinator, Queen Maxima’s diamond chandelier earrings, a diamond dragonfly brooch, and the sash of the Order of the House of Orange.

 For more information, check out: